 Don’ts: Don’t be passive.
 Most of your meetings might end in your prospect requesting some time to brood over your product.
 Use this time to reach out via email and share useful information that can nudge them along the sales journey.
 Don’t wait for an email reply if the matter at hand is urgent.
 Just pick up the phone and offer solutions faster.
 Persuasion and persistence is the key.

 Your conversations with clients don’t end with a phone call or a meeting.
 To follow-up effectively, you need to keep yourself up to date on the latest news and trends in your client’s industry.

 Communication and the mediums we use to communicate are evolving as well.
-Different mediums of business communication - videos, infographics, ebooks, getting started guides - may appeal to different subsets of your client base.
+Different mediums of business communication like videos, infographics, ebooks, and getting started guides may appeal to different subsets of your client base.
 But ultimately, your overall communication narrative with clients, individually and collectively, will leave a lasting impression of your firm’s position and value.

 Above all, remember that your buyer is always more interested in your story than your product.
 Keep your narrative concise and full of information they don’t already know.